Frequently asked questions

 Yes of course!
 Please be mindful of where you are leaving your bags/crates/suitcases/trolleys of games to not block entrances, tables or fire exits

-What is expected of me as an attendee at Aaroncon?
+What is expected of me as an attendee at Ribble Board Game Convention?

-At Aaroncon, we're all about playing board games and having fun.
-We ask that you're kind, considerate to all others attendees to make Aaroncon and friendly and welcoming space.
+At Ribble Board Game Convention, we're all about playing board games and having fun.
+We ask that you're kind, considerate to all others attendees to make Ribble Board Game Convention feel friendly and welcoming.

 What are the opening times?